Michal1609/AiNewsImporter/vibememory.md

 ## Project Overview

 AI News Importer is a tool that automatically collects, processes, and imports AI-related news from various sources.
-It scrapes web content, uses AI to analyze and translate it, and then imports the data into a central news management system.
+It scrapes web content, uses AI to analyze and translate it, and then imports the data into a central news management system (GrznarAi).
+The application is designed to run as a standalone service that reads news from configured sources, processes them, and sends the results to the API.

 ## Project Structure